How To Create A Successful London Job Relocation

-A lot of time and turmoil is spent trying to decide to move abroad for a job in a new city where you don’t know a soul.
-But once you’ve made that decision, and you have that perfect new job in London that’s worth relocating for it starts to hit you all the things that need doing in order for you to up and change your entire life.
-Everyone knows that moving is likened to a life event that creates stress in ways that at first could be significant.
-But, a London job relocation can be far easier when you are careful in your planning before the move.
+A lot of time and turmoil is spent deciding to move abroad for a job in a new city where you don’t know a soul.
+But once you’ve made that decision, and you have that perfect new job in London worth relocating for, it starts to hit you all the things that need doing for you to up and change your entire life.
+Everyone knows that moving is likened to a life event that creates stress in ways that at first, could be significant.
+But, a London job relocation can be far easier when you carefully plan before the move.
+Contact us to learn more about london flat to rent

-So it’s a given that doing all you can to be successful at all these things at once might just find you grateful that your London job relocation is everything you’ve wanted and more.
+So it’s a given that doing all you can to be successful at all these things at once might make you grateful that your London job relocation is everything you’ve wanted and more.
 One of the biggest challenges that relocations have is selling their current home.
-Whether that’s in the US, Canada or Australia, that might be your first order of business.
-Unless you intend to let your home in your absence, selling it before you go only adds to the list of must-do’s before you can make your move.
-No one wants to be in a position of being obligated to a mortgage and apartment rentals in London.
+Whether that’s in the US, Canada, or Australia, that might be your first order of business.
+Unless you intend to leave your home in your absence, selling it before you go only adds to the must-do list before you can move.
+No one wants to be in a position of being obligated to mortgage and apartment rentals in London.
 Further, if your spouse will be accompanying you, their London job relocation isn’t certain, and finding work may take them some months to secure.
 Because of all these common issues, focusing 100% on your new job can seem impossible when you’re inundated with all the logistics an overseas move entails.

-As much as you want to give a good first impression with your new colleagues everything else in your life will be unfamiliar and new, so it can feel like working double-time to make it all work.
-So there’s something’s that you can do to help make a successful transition on your London job relocation.
+As much as you want to give a good first impression with your new colleagues, everything else in your life will be unfamiliar and new, so it can feel like working double-time to make it all work.
+So there’s something that you can do to help make a successful transition on your London job relocation.

 2. Know what’s available to you.
-Having signed on to a new position often means a new employer as well.
-Even if it’s your same employer find out what relocation services that the company will reimburse you for.
+Having signed on to a new position often means a new employer.
+Even if it’s your same employer, find out what relocation services that the company will reimburse you for.
 Some firms will cover the costs associated with finding a new home, assistance with selling your current home, or moving companies to do you’re packing for you.
-On more than one occasion we have had employers pay our service fee on behalf of their employee.
-Many companies will pay for the transportation of your vehicles however; it’s not very convenient to have a car in London.
+On more than one occasion, we have had employers pay our service fee on behalf of their employees.
+Many companies will pay for the transportation of your vehicles; however, it’s not very convenient to have a car in London.
 The cost of renting someplace to store the car can supersede the value of having a vehicle in the city.
-If you do feel you need your vehicle, be sure to let us know so we can begin the garage search for you alongside of your rental needs.
+If you do feel you need your vehicle, be sure to let us know so we can begin the garage search for you alongside your rental needs.

 3. If your employer doesn’t offer relocation assistance, ask them for it.
-Any amount given by an employer is up for negotiation; relocation expense is a standard among professional level executives and is often part of a package.
-Even if you have already made your deal, once you start adding the price of an overseas move the expenses add up quickly.
-Don’t be afraid to go back to your employer once you have all your estimates.
-Tell them that the cost is significantly higher than you expected and see if they are willing to cooperate at all.
-Having a detailed outline of all the expenses you’re going to incur can be paramount to getting a financial contribution.
+Any amount an employer gives is up for negotiation; relocation expense is a standard among professional-level executives and is often part of a package.
+Even if you have already made your deal, the expenses add up quickly once you add the price of an overseas move.
+Don’t be afraid to return to your employer once you have all your estimates.
+Tell them the cost is significantly higher than you expected and see if they are willing to cooperate.
+A detailed outline of all your expenses can be paramount to getting a financial contribution.

 6. Find out if any of the cost of your moving expenses are tax-deductible by your government.
 It’s important to check with an accountant or other professionals, but in many cases, the bulk of your moving costs can be when you’re involved in a London job relocation.
-In the United States, the IRS Tax Topic is item number 455 which details which expenses qualify.
-Naturally, you’ll need to consult your country’s own laws regarding taxes.
-But using the U.S. as an example, if you are to be eligible for moving tax deductions you must be moving because of a new job; your new domicile must be a minimum of 50 miles from your old home or job (so folks don’t move around the block for a tax break); and you must be working full time for a minimum of 39 weeks of the previous 52 weeks following your move.
+In the United States, the IRS Tax Topic is item number 455, which details which expenses qualify.
+Naturally, you’ll need to consult your country’s laws regarding taxes.
+But using the U.S. as an example, if you are to be eligible for moving tax deductions, you must be moving because of a new job; your new domicile must be a minimum of 50 miles from your old home or job (so folks don’t move around the block for a tax break).
+You must work full-time for at least 39 weeks of the previous 52 weeks following your move.

-7. Spend time (or have your spouse spend time) building up a social network for support before you move.
-If you make use of your friends to network to make new friends in much the same way you would look for a job you will be able to establish some connections before you go.
-There are some services that can help in this endeavor; MeetUP will help you to find others in the area where you can connect over similar interests or hobbies.
+7. Spend time (or have your spouse spend time) building a social network for support before you move.
+If you use your friends to network to make new friends as you would look for a job, you can establish connections before you go.
+Some services can help in this endeavor; MeetUP will help you find others in the area where you can connect over similar interests or hobbies.
 Also, see if the new job has social clubs or interest groups where you can meet new people.
 The other thing you can do when you finally undergo your London job relocation is to frequent pubs that cater to an ex-pat crowd.
-London’s full of small intimate clubs, pubs, and bars and many have a strong contingency of national followers.
-One thing is for certain, that the faster you can build up your own social support network, the move at home you will feel and the happier you will be with the decision you made that led you to take the London job relocation.
+London is full of small, intimate clubs, pubs, and bars, and many have a strong contingency of national followers.
+One thing is for certain, that the faster you can build up your social support network, the move at home you will feel and the happier you will be with the decision you made that led you to take the London job relocation.

 Keep In Mind That Your Relocation To London Requires the Right Mindset

-Your experience in London will be, wither positive or negative, will be influenced by your personal expectations and attitude.
-If you continually compare London to home, it will possibly be a negative influence.
-And tp make references about the way you do things “back at home”, is not likely to gain such a positive response from those at your place of work or with new friends.
-Be prepared to try new things, and experience things slightly differently.
-If you’re dealing with homesickness, it might be a great idea to get in contact with one of the groups that hold regular meetings for Americans moving to London.
+Your experience in London, whether positive or negative, will be influenced by your personal expectations and attitude.
+It may be a negative influence if you continually compare London to home.
+And to make references about how you do things “back at home” is not likely to gain such a positive response from those at work or with new friends.
+Be prepared to try new things and experience things slightly differently.
+If you’re dealing with homesickness, it might be a great idea to contact one of the groups holding regular meetings for Americans moving to London.

-Try as much as you can to get involved in your neighborhood and your local community.
-If you have a family and children that will be attending a local school, get involved with school activities and you’ll soon have hordes of British kids trooping through your new home to teach you what life in London is all about.
-You don’t have to throw off your roots and your culture when you cross the border, but for the first few months at least, set yourself the goal of learning one thing about living in London or experiencing one new aspect of life abroad each day.
+Try as much as possible to get involved in your neighborhood and local community.
+If you have a family and children attending a local school, get involved with school activities, and you’ll soon have hordes of British kids trooping through your new home to teach you what life in London is all about.
+You don’t have to throw off your roots and culture when you cross the border, but for the first few months at least, set yourself the goal of learning one thing about living in London or experiencing one new aspect of life abroad each day.

 It’s not so much about being able to make a success of your relocation but about being open to a new lifestyle, new friends and new experiences.